apeskinian/p5_treasures_untold/README.md

     ### Message Admin
     Messages are grouped into two sections:
-    - Unreplied
+    - Un-replied
     - Replied

-    The unreplied messages are shown at the top and are also ordered chronologically with the oldest messages at the top.
+    The un-replied messages are shown at the top and are also ordered chronologically with the oldest messages at the top.
 This gives the staff a clear indication of which messages need replying to.

     Each message pane show the following information:
     - Unique ticket number